Skip to main content

 Schools are seeing first-hand the cost-of-living crisis.
 Rising inflation and soaring energy costs are hitting families hard.
 With children growing up without the basics they need, it is more likely they will struggle in school.

-Making uniforms affordable means families have one less thing to worry about.
+Continuing to improve the affordability of school uniforms means families have one less thing to worry about.
 Children can go to school without worrying about wearing the wrong thing.
 They can focus on learning and fulfilling their potential.

 Two girls in school uniform with their arms around each other smiling